|A Hogsmill & Cheam Walk

 The church designed by F E Pownall was built in 1864 to the north of the former church and has a fine interior.
 The old chancel was retained as the Lumley chapel, the oldest building in Cheam.
 It is named after a former owner of Nonsuch Palace and contains some fine tombs and memorials.

-the library.
-Exit by former stable buildings and go right along
+behind the library.
+Exit by former stable buildings and go right

 This is one of the old routes from Sutton to Cheam.